Judge temporarily blocks tell-all book by Trump's niece

 New York state Supreme Court Judge Hal B. Greenwald in Poughkeepsie, New York, issued an order requiring the niece, Mary Trump, and her publisher to explain why they should not be blocked from publishing the book: “Too Much and Never Enough: How My Family Created the World’s Most Dangerous Man.”
 A hearing was set for July 10.

-The book, scheduled to be published in July, was written by Mary Trump, the daughter of Fred Trump Jr., the president’s elder brother, who died in 1981.
+The book, scheduled to be published July 28, was written by Mary Trump, the daughter of Fred Trump Jr., the president’s elder brother, who died in 1981.
 An online description of it says it reveals “a nightmare of traumas, destructive relationships, and a tragic combination of neglect and abuse.”

-The judge said no portion of the book can be distributed before he decides the validity of Robert Trump’s claims.
-Robert Trump argues Mary Trump must comply with a written agreement among family members that such a book cannot be published without permission from other family members.
+The judge banned “publishing, printing or distributing any book or any portions thereof" before he decides the validity of Robert S. Trump’s claims.

+Robert Trump argues Mary Trump must comply with a written agreement among family members who settled a dispute over Fred Trump's will that a book about them cannot be published without their permission.

 Mary Trump’s lawyer, Theodore J. Boutrous Jr., and her publisher, Simon & Schuster, promised an immediate appeal.